 - 1 baguette , sliced and toasted

 In a large pot, heat the butter and oil over medium heat.
 Add the onions, garlic, thyme, sugar, salt, and pepper.
 Sauté until the onions are very tender & caramelized, about 40-50 minutes.
 Stir often to avoid the onions sticking to the pot.
-If they start to stick, you can add a few splashes of oil and turn heat a little lower.
+If they start to stick, you can add a few splashes of wine or vegetable broth and turn heat a little lower.
 Keep pot uncovered

-Now, add the red wine and bring to a boil, reduce heat and simmer on low for about 10-15 minutes, or until the wine has evaporated.
+Add the red wine and bring to a simmer.
+Now reduce heat and simmer on medium-low for about 10-15 minutes, or until the wine has evaporated.

 Stir the flour into the onions.
-Turn the heat down to medium-low and cook for another 1-2 minutes.
+Turn the heat down to low and cook for another 1-2 minutes.
 Stir often so the flour doesn't burn.

 Add the vegetable broth, bay leaves and lemon juice.
-Simmer for 10-15 minutes.
+Turn heat back to medium and simmer for 10-15 minutes.
 Taste the soup to see if it needs any more salt or pepper and add if needed.

 Now's a good time to prepare the "mozzarella" cheese.
 Drain cashews and discard water.
 Place all ingredients into a blender.
 Blend until smooth, about 1-2 minutes.
 Pour mixture into a small pot and place over medium heat.
 Stir often, so it doesn’t stick or burn.
 Scrape the sides and bottom, as needed.
 The cheese will start to thicken up.
 Place heat on medium-low.
 When it becomes stretchy and thick, remove from heat.
 This whole process should take about five minutes.